Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/Software Preparation/NoMachine_Remote_Desktop_Setup.md

 This guide shows how to install **NoMachine** and remotely connect to the computer on your vehicle or your robot (e.g., Raspberry Pi, Jetson, Linux PC) from your **MacBook, Windows laptop, or Linux computer**.

 Note: It is best to use NoMachine with an HDMI dummy on the onboard computer.
-If not, you need to configure a dummy monitor on the machine (steps on how to do that is included)
+A lot of single board computers will not run display related tasks if no HDMI cable is connected.
+Therefore you will most likely not be able to connect to the onboard computer if nothing is in the HDMI port.

 ---